 What impact is Covid-19 having on your ocean service?

-Based on the forecasts received from our customers, we continue to see a substantial drop in volumes compared to normal operations.
-Although some factories are re-opening, production remains at low levels and we are still lacking a proper production overview of units to be shipped.
-Therefore, the number of sailings have been reduced to match volume forecasts.
+Based on the forecasts received from our customers, we continue to see high volatility in volumes compared to normal operations.
+Although factories have largely reopened, production remains disrupted and we are still lacking a proper production overview of units to be shipped.
+Therefore, the number of sailings needs to be constantly adjusted to match volume forecasts.
 This will continue to put existing standard performance levels and metrics temporarily on hold.

 Equipment processing, vehicle processing and inland transportation services